SupaMafia/Simple-Portfolio-Calculator/README.md

 The [indices.txt] needs to be at the same folder as [SimplePortfolioCalculator.java] file

 OBS!
-Computer Resgion Setting preferably to be [ English (United States) ] since under certain region setting computer would read "," instead of "." causing an InputMismatchException.
+Computer Resgion Format Setting is preferably to be [English (United States)] since under certain region setting computer would read "," instead of "." causing an InputMismatchException.

 To run the Java program through Command Prompt under windows in gernal: https://www.baeldung.com/java-lang-unsupportedclassversion.
+To compile code under JDK 8 to ensure compatibility

-An Indices.txt is provided for testing and debug purpose.
+An [Indices.txt] is provided for testing and debuging purpose.

 Result interpretation: Maximum Sharpe-Ratio Portfolio suggests ratio for highest excess return.
 Minimum Variance Portfolio suggests a ratio for lower risk.